CivicActions/accessibility/_posts/2021-05-07-automated-text-feedback-using-retext-to-ensure-our-text-meets-our-standards.md

 In this screenshot the change is made for us and committed to the pull request:
 ![Screenshot after](/assets/img/smark-quote-fix.png)

-You can see the details at this URL: [https://github.com/CivicActions/accessibility/pull/342](https://github.com/CivicActions/accessibility/pull/342).
+You can see the details at this URL: [pull request 342](https://github.com/CivicActions/accessibility/pull/342).

 ### Additional considerations